ceramicnetwork/docs/docs/streamtypes/tile-document/api.md

 #### metadata (optional)

 Only fields that are provided in the metadata arg will be updated.
-Fields not specified in the metadata arg will be left with their current value within the document.
+Fields not specified in the metadata arg will be left with their current value.

 [:octicons-file-code-16: API reference](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_stream_tile.tilemetadataargs-1.html){:target="_blank"}